Men Are Reaching Burnout – Is Self-Care The Solution?

 [Read More: How a Gratitude Journal Stopped Me Feeling Half-Empty]

-One way to get more men talking about wellness – and indeed practising it – is making them feel part of the conversation and tackling the issue of shame.
+One way to get more men talking about wellness – and indeed practising it – is making them feel part of the conversation, which means tackling the issue of shame.
 This doesn’t just manifest in meet-ups.
-It’s something new male wellness brands are tapping into.
-George Pallis, CEO and founder of Manual, which sells erectile dysfunction and hair loss products, tells HuffPost UK he’s witnessed a shift in the way men approach self-care, particularly when it comes to their health.
+It’s something new male wellness brands are tapping into, too.
+George Pallis, CEO and founder of Manual, which sells erectile dysfunction and hair loss products, tells HuffPost UK that he’s witnessed a shift in the way men approach self-care, particularly when it comes to their health.
 “Masculinity is changing,” he says.
 “It’s no longer about looking buff and a stiff upper lip.
 Men are becoming more emotional.”

-This shift is arguably slow.
+The shift is slow though.
 Recent research by Manual found 64% of men fear being judged, so bury their heads in the sand rather than seeking help – and one third of men prefer to ignore a problem altogether.
 “Men find it harder to open up, discuss problems with peers or a health professional, and seek help,” says Pallis, who set up Manual after seeking help because he’d let his own health spiral out of control.

 “They are more worried about being judged than women are, hence why they like to search for solutions online,” he adds.
 When it comes to erectile dysfunction specifically, 52% of men would rather break up with their partner, shop anonymously on the dark web for a solution or avoid sex all together before seeking help, research found.